O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Introduction

-At a glance, we deliver the following contributions: \begin{itemize} \item We introduce the omnidirectional open-vocabulary occupancy prediction task and the first purely visual, end-to-end omnidirectional open-vocabulary occupancy prediction framework: O3N. \item To fully adapt to panoramic geometry and the density distribution of visual semantic information, the Polar-spiral Mamba (PsM) module, Occupancy Cost Aggregation (OCA), and gradient-free Natural Modality Alignment (NMA) are introduced in O3N for enhanced spatial-semantic modeling. \item Extensive experiments across multiple datasets and models demonstrate that O3N outperforms state-of-the-art open-vocabulary occupancy methods and even surpasses some fully supervised approaches, verifying its efficiency. \end{itemize}
+At a glance, we deliver the following contributions: \begin{itemize} \item We introduce the omnidirectional open-vocabulary occupancy prediction task for urban autonomous agents, and propose O3N, the first framework to perform this task from a single omnidirectional RGB image. \item To fully adapt to panoramic geometry and the density distribution of visual semantic information, the Polar-spiral Mamba (PsM) module, Occupancy Cost Aggregation (OCA), and gradient-free Natural Modality Alignment (NMA) are introduced in O3N for enhanced spatial-semantic modeling. \item Extensive experiments on the QuadOcc and Human360Occ benchmarks with multiple occupancy backbones demonstrate that O3N consistently outperforms the baseline and achieves competitive performance against several fully supervised methods, verifying its efficiency. \end{itemize}